HerculesWS/hercules-docs/docs/customization/localization-huld.md

 # Localization / Translations (HULD)

-Hercules servers are able to provide some sort of multi-language thanks to a feature called Hercules Ultimate Localization Design (HULD for short).
+Hercules servers are able to provide some level of multi-language thanks to a feature called Hercules Ultimate Localization Design (HULD for short).